 Most of the harassment that Carnegie Mellon students have reported over the years is verbal harassment, which can usually be handled by simply ignoring the person – a tactic used in the U.S. as well.
 Anything more serious than verbal harassment or blatant staring should be addressed in a more serious manner.

 - Ignore it if at all possible.
 Chances are they are just looking for a reaction.

 - Avoid large groups of men.
 Discreetly cross to the other side of the street and continue walking.

-- Observe the local women.
-Find out how other women deal with any harassment that they may receive.
+- Observe locals.
+Find out how others deal with any harassment that they may receive.
 Mimicking their behavior will help to reduce or eliminate verbal harassment and stares.
 Sometimes something as simple as making eye contact can be viewed by men as an invitation.
 Recognizing that local women do not make eye contact and following their example can often eliminate the unwanted attention.
 If the opportunity presents itself, ask local women how they respond to certain situations and/or how they avoid harassment.

 - Learn key phrases.
 Sometimes just the right words are the best solution.